Skip to content

 SonicWall's Public Server Wizard (Quick Configuration) can create the address object, service object, NAT policy and access rule in a single flow and is the simplest path for this configuration.

-Step 3: Fixate the port in the management console
+Step 3: Fixate the port in the Admin Console

-Return to the management console: Assets → [select asset] → Edit → Advanced → Port and enable Fixate Port.
+Return to the Admin Console: Assets → [select asset] → Edit → Advanced → Port and enable Fixate Port.
 This locks the agent to the configured UDP port, so it does not renegotiate to a different port that the SonicWall is not forwarding.

 Order matters